johnridesabike/bikewalklife/posts/2021/07/america-walks-advocates-teaming-up-with-local-libraries.md

 external_link: https://americawalks.org/how-and-why-to-team-up-with-your-local-librarian/

 ---
-America Walks, the walking advocacy group, has a new guest post from Noah Lenstra on how to team up with your local library and improve walking in your community.
+Advocacy group America Walks has a new post on how to team up with your local library to improve the walkability of your community.

-You can read the whole post here: [How and Why to Team up with your local librarian](https://americawalks.org/how-and-why-to-team-up-with-your-local-librarian/).
+You can read it here: [_How and Why to Team up with your local librarian_ by  Noah Lenstra](https://americawalks.org/how-and-why-to-team-up-with-your-local-librarian/).

 > Who is working with public librarians, and what are they doing with them?
 By understanding [public librarians as partners](https://www.shareable.net/rules-of-the-road-partnering-with-public-libraries-for-collective-impact/), you too unlock their potential for your community’s walking movement.

-He then lists ten different walking projects that libraries worked with.
-Not only is the list diverse, with libraries from Toronto to Florida, it is also quite timely.
-They all occurred between June 21 and June 30 of this year.
+He describes ten walking projects sponsored by libraries from across the continent, from Toronto to Florida.
+They are also quite timely--the projects are all from between June 21 and June 30 of this year.

 If you're looking for a partner to help with a walking project, or if you're a library staffer looking for inspiration, then this guide looks like a handy resource.
+As the example projects indicate, walking advocacy is not a stranger to local libraries.